mmilewski/whyscala/README.md

 Easy to start
 =============
+[easy-to-start]: #easy-to-start
+* You can write Java-style code, and then improve it every day (this is not true for e.g. Haskell)
+* Immutability is encouraged, but not required
+* Some developers could already try [functional programming with Guava](https://code.google.com/p/guava-libraries/wiki/FunctionalExplained)
 * [A Brief Intro to Scala](http://www.slideshare.net/tpunder/a-brief-intro-to-scala)
 * Very similar to Java, you don't have to start with advanced stuff during the first day.
 * Tutorials geared for people coming from... http://docs.scala-lang.org/tutorials/